-Andrew Morrish has been a headteacher since the age of 29.
-For the next two decades or so, he has worked across the country, almost exclusively in challenging, urban, multicultural schools, trying to make a difference to people’s lives.
+Andrew Morrish has worked in the teaching profession for almost 30 years.
+He has been a headteacher since the age of 29, leading challenging multicultural schools across the country, trying to make a difference to people’s lives.
 He knows the journey of school transformation inside out, and is the author of ‘The Art of Standing Out’.
-Andrew is a former founder trust CEO, Ofsted inspector and National Leader of Education.
+Andrew is a former founder CEO, inspector and National Leader of Education.

 Until he started his own company in 2020, Andrew had turned up at school pretty much every day of his life.